Malta is an ‘exotic far-away location’ for most people in the world.

 8. The Limestone Heritage Park and Gardens followed by a stone carving and sculpting session

-One of our favourite excursions was to Limestone Heritage Park.
-At first the kids do a tour and learn about limestone, but there is way more.
+One of our favorite excursions was to Limestone Heritage Park.
+At first, the kids do a tour and learn about limestone, but there is way more.

 10. Ancient wonders – Visit Mnajdra and Ħaġar Qim Temples in Qrendi

 Sometimes it is good to show the children something really ancient and educational where the memory will last them a lifetime.
 This temple might just be a bunch of stones to some, but it is a Neolithic site and very educational and is tucked in a hollow in the cliff area on Malta’s southern coast.
 Look out for the Tree Of Life and see if you can spot the ancient altars used for sacrifices too.